The Strategic Forum for Regional Investment in Wales’ responsibilities and how it will work.

-16. Given the fluid nature of developments, the need for the Forum will be reviewed in early 2024 after all EU-funded projects will have closed.
+21. Given the fluid nature of developments, the Forum will be reviewed in early 2024 after all EU-funded projects will have closed.

-17. Discussion papers will be prepared by Welsh Government officials, as well as papers arranged by Members, where appropriate.
+22. Discussion papers will be prepared by Welsh Government officials or by Members, where appropriate.
 Each paper will identify key issues, seeking a discussion on how Members can best collaborate to achieve the best outcomes for Wales.
 Members are encouraged to offer challenge and bring fresh perspectives and innovative ideas to the debate.

-18. Papers for the meeting will be issued at least 7 days prior to the meeting where the proximity of developments makes this possible, and via electronic circulation only where this is possible.
+23. Papers for the meeting will be issued seven days prior to the meeting where the proximity of developments makes this possible, and via electronic circulation.
 Members are expected to have read the papers prior to the meeting so that discussion can be informed without the need to cover the detail of the papers.
 This will help ensure the meeting duration is fully productive.

-20. A summary of the discussion and actions agreed will be drafted by the Secretariat and circulated to Members within 10 working days of the meeting.
+25. A summary of the discussion and actions agreed will be drafted by the Secretariat and circulated to Members within ten working days of the meeting.
 A version of this note will be published to aid transparency, alongside any non-restricted papers.

 Conflicts of interest